ruchee/vimrc/vimfiles/bundle/syntastic/README.markdown

 <a name="faqcheckers"></a>

-__Q.
-Syntastic supports several checkers for my filetype - how do I tell it which one(s) to use?__
+__3.8.
+Q. Syntastic supports several checkers for my filetype - how do I tell it which one(s) to use?__

 A. Stick a line like this in your vimrc: